Ircama/ELM327-emulator/README.md

 In general, *ELM327-emulator* should already manage all needed AT Commands within its default dictionary, so in most cases it is worthwhile removing them from the new scenario via `-t` option.

-The file produced by *obd_dictionary.py* can be dynamically imported in *ELM327-emulator* through the `merge` command, which loads an *ObdMessage* dictionary and merges it with *emulator.ObdMessage*.
-Example:
+The file produced by *obd_dictionary.py* provides the same information model of *obd_message.py*.
+It can be used to replace the default module or can be dynamically imported in *ELM327-emulator* through the `merge` command, which loads an *ObdMessage* dictionary and merges it to *emulator.ObdMessage*.
+Example of *merge* process:

 ```python
 # Create AurisOutput.py